skjolber/maven-cache-github-action/README.md

 # Maven Cache Github Action
-This [Github Action](https://docs.github.com/en/actions) adds support for __caching Maven dependencies between builds__.
+This [Github Action](https://docs.github.com/en/actions) adds improved support for __caching Maven dependencies between builds__ compared to Github's built-in Maven cache.

+Features:
-This action restores previous caches with the help of the git history, and continously clears unused dependencies, for faster and more predictable builds times.
+  * restores previous caches with the help of the git history

-It is __especially well suited for projects under constant development (updated more than once a week)__, which over time will accumulate a lot of outdated dependencies from previous builds.
+  * continously clears unused dependencies

+Benefits:
+  * faster and more predictable builds times
+  * considerably load reduction on artifact repositories

+Note that this action is primarily intended for use with (private) third party repositories, but works well with Maven Central as well (note that Github seems to have an excellent network connection to Maven Central).

 ## Usage
 The `skjolber/maven-cache-github-action` action must be present __twice__ in your build job, with `step: restore` and `step: save` parameters: